sumukshashidhar/yourbench/prompts/question_generation/multi_hop/clarification.md

     ],
     "quote_context": "The quotes trace the cascade of effects from ice melt through ocean and atmospheric systems", "kind": "clarification",
-    "question": "How does Arctic ice melt initiate a chain of environmental changes affecting global climate patterns?", "answer": "Arctic ice melt reduces surface reflectivity, increasing heat absorption.
+    "question": "In what ways do Arctic ice changes catalyze a series of environmental responses that extend beyond immediate geographical boundaries, and how do these changes impact global climate patterns?", "answer": "Arctic ice melt reduces surface reflectivity, increasing heat absorption.
 This affects ocean temperature gradients, altering circulation patterns, which in turn influences global weather systems and climate stability.", "reasoning": "The answer integrates information across all chunks to explain the interconnected chain of environmental responses", "difficulty": 4,